Project File Options#

 display#

 How much documentation should be printed.
 Options are ‘public’, ‘private’, ‘protected’, or any combination of those three.
-Each choice must be on its own line.
-If ‘none’ is present, then nothing will be displayed other than the programs, modules, and procedures contained within source files (i.e. procedures within modules will not be displayed).
+If ‘none’ is present, then nothing will be displayed other than the programs, modules, and procedures contained within source files (that is, procedures within modules will not be displayed).
 These choice can be overridden for a specific item using the documentation meta data, and those settings will be inherited by any items they contain. (default: ‘public’ and ‘protected’)

 external#